Brent Harvey: Career

 Harvey was drafted by the North Melbourne Football Club in the third round of the 1995 AFL draft, debuting during the 1996 AFL season.
 In 1999, he was the recipient of the E. J. Whitten Medal for being judged as the best player for Victoria in the State of Origin series.
 He also helped North Melbourne win the premiership with a victory over Carlton in the 1999 AFL Grand Final.

 In round 22 of the 2003 season, in what was his 150th game, Harvey kicked three goals in the Kangaroos' record-breaking 124-point victory over Carlton.
 That year, he won his first Syd Barker Medal as North Melbourne's best and fairest, and won the Jim Stynes Medal in the International rules series.

 In 2007, Harvey polled 22 votes in the Brownlow Medal, finishing equal second.
 In 2008, he polled 17 votes to finish in eighth place.
 He later captained Australia in the 2008 International Rules Series.

-In round three of the 2010 season, Harvey led North Melbourne to a 25-point win over the West Coast Eagles with a career-best 44 disposals, along with 11 marks, six goal-scoring assists, and one goal.
+In round three of 2010, Harvey led North Melbourne to a 25-point win over the West Coast Eagles with a career-best 44 disposals, along with 11 marks, six goal-scoring assists, and one goal.

-In 2011, playing his 312th game, Harvey broke Glenn Archer's all-time club record for games played.

-In round 17 of the 2015 AFL season, Harvey played his 400th career game, becoming the first North Melbourne player to do so and fourth overall.
+In Round 12 of 2011, Harvey played his 312th game for North Melbourne to break Glenn Archer's club record.

-In round 19 of the 2016 AFL season, Harvey broke Michael Tuck's record for most VFL/AFL matches by a player.
-In honour of Tuck's record, the Kangaroos wore the number 427 applied to the vertical royal-blue bars of their guernseys, and the number 50 on the 50-metre arc was replaced by 29, the number Harvey had worn for his entire AFL career.
+In round 17 of 2015, Harvey played his 400th career game, and in round 19 of 2016, he played his 427th game to break Michael Tuck's VFL/AFL games record.
+In honour of Tuck's record, the Kangaroos had the number 427 on the vertical royal-blue bars of their guernseys, and the number 50 on the 50-metre arc was replaced by 29, the number Harvey wore for his entire AFL career.

 In August 2016, North Melbourne announced they would not renew Harvey's contract for the 2017 season.
 He subsequently retired at the 2016 Syd Barker Medal night.
-At the time of the announcement, he was the VFL/AFL all-time leader in games played, with 432.
-Only five other players have achieved the feat of playing 400 AFL games: Tuck, Dustin Fletcher, Kevin Bartlett, Shaun Burgoyne, and Scott Pendlebury.
+At the time of the announcement, he was the VFL/AFL all-time leader in games played, with 432, and also ranked second for most premiership games in elite Australian rules football, only behind Craig Bradley (464, including 89 games in the SANFL with Port Adelaide).

+As of 2025, only seven other players have achieved the feat of playing 400 elite Australian rules football (VFL/AFL, SANFL and WAFL) games: Kevin Bartlett, Peter Carey, Tuck, Bradley, Dustin Fletcher, Shaun Burgoyne, and Scott Pendlebury.

-Harvey holds the record for most career bounces, with 1,055.
-He is the only player to have crossed the thousand-bounce threshold.
+Harvey holds the record for most career bounces, with 1,055, and is the only player as of 2025 to have crossed the thousand-bounce threshold.

 In 2022, Harvey was inducted into the Australian Football Hall of Fame in his first year of eligibility.